sciart-org/AppSciArt/docs/user_stories.md

   1. The participant accesses the hackathon list screen
   2. The guest clicks the "Join hackathon" button of the hackathon he/she wants to join
   3. The participant fills the joining form
-  4. The participant is prompted to discover SciArt seed collections
+  4. The participant is prompted to explore seed collections

 * To closest hackathon, from home screen:

   1. The participant clicks the "Join hackathon" button in the Home screen
   2. The participant fills the joining form
-  3. The participant is prompted to discover SciArt seed collections
+  3. The participant is prompted to explore seed collections

-### US-4: